 by Lee Webster

-It is clear to me that talking with her about what she wants to have happen to her body after her death would just not be on the table, now or in the future, and I was right about that, despite recurring attempts during her favorite show, NCIS.
+It’s clear to me that talking with her about what she wants to have happen to her body after her death is just not on the table, now or in the future, and I was right about that years later when, despite recurring attempts during her favorite show, NCIS, we never quite got to the point.
 “Gee, Mom, that looks like a nasty way to die.
 I wonder if he’ll be buried or cremated?
 Which do you think you’d prefer?
 What?
-Oh, yeah, Ducky and the autopsy first, then we never find out.
+Oh, yeah, autopsy first, then we never find out.
 OK.”
-More...

 Fast forward fifty years, give or take, and here I am again, having the same conversations with her, for the umpteenth time.
 But by now, my father has been dead for five years, and she’s been in that nursing home for more than three.
 Her memory is failing, along with assorted other organs, though no one can tell us precisely what is causing the rapid decline of her mind, the delusions of being incarcerated, the fear of someone stealing her teeth, her inability to recognize her room even if she can find her way back to it, along with long periods of clarity fraught with an unnamable anxiety.
 All I know is that it is up to me to navigate this ship to calm waters.